 For the purpose of calculating diluted earnings (loss) per common share, the average daily closing price of the Company's common stock for the three months ended March 31, 2020 was less than the estimated adjusted conversion price for the 2022 Convertible Notes outstanding as of March 31, 2020.
-Therefore, for all periods presented in the consolidated financial statements, the underlying shares for the intrinsic value of the embedded options in the 2022 Convertible Notes have no impact on the computation of diluted earnings (loss) per common share.
+Therefore, for this period presented in the consolidated financial statements, the 2022 Convertible Notes have no impact on the computation of diluted earnings (loss) per common share.